OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/dd/fr.md

 ---
 title: fr
-description: Our docusaurus page provides Python functions that return and display crypto coin fundraising data.
+description: "Our docusaurus page provides Python functions that return and display" crypto coin fundraising data.
 It deals with launch summary, sales rounds, treasury accounts and metric value launch details.
 The page also showcases how to export the data to different file formats.